jamesbriant/KOH-GPJax/docs/index.md

 to build the Bayesian model using the first two components provided by the user and exposes a log posterior density function for the MCMC sampler of your choosing.

+The data for this problem can be found in `examples/data/`.

 === "`main.py`"
     ```py
     import jax.numpy as jnp